• Buy From Us

 People in non-monogamous partnerships are equally as likely as those in monogamous couples to break the rules and conceal secrets.

 Emmie and Theo, who was featured in the documentary Enduring Love?
-They emphasized the importance of trust and open communication in their relationship, as well as more mundane routines or rituals that distinguished their relationship’s uniqueness.
+They emphasized the importance of trust and open communication in their relationship and more mundane routines or rituals that distinguished their relationship’s uniqueness.

 Monogamous or Non-monogamous